-The City of Dalton utilized \$231,359.79 of CDBG funds for the installation of 1,060 feet of new sidewalks at Richardson Street and Trammell Street.
+The City of Dalton utilized \$1,727.13 of CDBG funds to complete the installation of 1,060 feet of new sidewalks at Richardson Street and Trammell Street.
 The sidewalks were constructed of poured in place concrete with a brushed finish in compliance with ADA and Federal design standards.